-“BANGANGA, which is also called as Sub-Let of River Ganga located at Varanasi in India is a 600 years old natural and sacred water tank for Hindu’s who performs rituals like Antyesti (Also Called ‘Antim Sanskar’) since decades it is one of the oldest monument and Grade ‘A’ heritage tank located at Malabar Hills, Near Walkeshwar temple in South Mumbai which falls under Municipal Corporation’s ‘D’ ward.
+“Banganga, A lake well known as Sacred Water tank is also called as Sub-Let of River Ganga located at Varanasi in India is a 600 years old natural and sacred water tank for Hindu’s who performs rituals like Antyesti (Also Called ‘Antim Sanskar’) since decades it is one of the oldest monument and Grade ‘A’ heritage tank located at Malabar Hills, Near Walkeshwar temple in South Mumbai which falls under Municipal Corporation’s ‘D’ ward.
 With time this cultural heritage site is at its worst state and proposals for restoration of this Historic place floats in news many times.
-Hardly any such natural water spring tank available in city like Banganga which can attract tourists and can be used for such important hindu rituals..”
+Hardly any such natural water spring tank available in city like Banganga which can attract tourists and can be used for such important Hindu rituals..”

 Another story of getting this sacred tank is the general visit of Lord Rama in the location and locals requested him to get some holy water for bath and other rituals to be performed to Lord Shiva for its Shiva Lingam, Lord Rama himself shot a arrow and the request was heard by Holy Ganga River who seemed to blessed locals since then with the holy water spring which is still inside, But kept closed in fear of getting blocked due to garbage and filth inside.